ayushya-pare/HPC.NRW-QuickStartGuides/DDP/README.md

 All package requirements are listed in the `requirements.txt` file.
 The Python version used is **3.10+**.

-Since our experiments were performed on the **Marvin HPC cluster** at the University of Bonn, which uses **SLURM** for job scheduling, all major training runs were launched via the provided **bash scripts**.
-Each bash script corresponds to its respective Python training script and can be found in the `/Scripts` folder.
+Since our experiments were performed on the **Marvin HPC cluster** at the University of Bonn, which uses **SLURM** for job scheduling, all major training runs were launched via the provided **bash scripts**, which can be found in the `/Scripts` folder.

 ## Steps to Reproduce